-My name is Leif, and my primary focus as a UX designer is to construct design systems that cater to designers, developers, and project managers, while keeping accessibility at the forefront.
+As a seasoned UX designer, my primary focus is to develop and implement design systems that serve designers, developers, and cater to project managers.
 Throughout my career, I have worked on various aspects of design, including visual design, micro interaction, UI, and OmniChannel.

 1. Challenges faced